-Most of the loosened development rules apply to areas zoned for commercial, industrial or mixed-used development.
-As such, neighborhoods surrounded by only residential zoning need not be concerned.
-It's homeowners next to property zoned mixed-use, commercial or industrial, now or in the future, who may face much taller and denser development next door than they bargained for when they bought their homes.
+Most of the loosened development rules apply to areas zoned for commercial, industrial or mixedused development.
+As such, communities surrounded by only residential zoning need not be concerned.
+It's residents next to property zoned mixed-use, commercial or industrial, now or in the future, who may face much taller and denser development next door than they originally bargained for.